My story

 Henley was very keen to support my research in its faculty of Strategy & Change, but the warm and generous Director of Studies, David Price, acknowledged that they didn't have the expertise to supervise my qualitative research methodology, Critical Discourse Analysis.
 Traditional business school academics prefer quantitative methodologies.
 Some viewed qualitative methodologies as the devil's work, associating them with the extremes of postmodernism and with left-wing anti-capitalist sociologists.
 David Price was an exception and felt Henley should be broadening its epistemological horizons.
 I therefore sought a suitable external supervisor and landed on Professor Martin Parker, well-known for his work on alternative theories of organisation.

-My role evolved and I became SVP Corporate Development which covered investor relations and the management of a team of economists and strategy analysts.
-The initial focus was on a merger with Warner Music, but when that fell through in 2006, the focus shifted to a corporate sale.
+My role evolved and I became SVP Corporate Development which covered investor relations and the management of a small but excellent team of economists and strategy analysts.
+The initial focus was on a merger with competitor Warner Music, but when that fell through in 2006, the focus shifted to a corporate sale.
 There were two private equity companies circling us like sharks.
-They both offered valuations well in excess of what we could justify internally, even with the most optimistic projections for the recorded music market.
+They both made offers well in excess of the valuation we could justify internally, even with the most optimistic projections for the recorded music market.
 We were therefore obliged to recommend to shareholders that the company should be sold, even though we knew that would mean redundancy for the senior management, myself included.

 Macmillan Publishers (2008-2012)